sputn1ck/ln-fileserver/Readme.md

 # ln-fileserver

 ln-fileserver is a work-in-progress file server which uses lnds signmessage api to authenticate users.
-Its upload and download fees can be heavily customized to allow for economic usage.
+Its fees can be customized to allow for economic usage.

 The main goal is to store channel backups, so that users are able to restore their lightning node using only their seed.